 Fortunately, Microsoft has provided us with some built-in protection that we HIGHLY RECOMMEND for your security and sanity.
 That protection is in the form of Multi-Factor Authentication (MFA).

 Here is how it works.
-After being enabled, each user must log in to the Office 365 portal.
-There, they will be prompted with an option to get started with multi-factor authentication.
+After being enabled, each user must log in to the Microsoft 365 portal.
+There, the user will be prompted with an option to get started with multi-factor authentication.
 Further, into the wizard, they will have to provide a phone number to either receive a call or text from Microsoft.
 The call or text contains a code which they will have to enter to enable the Multi-Factor Authentication.

 It may seem like a bit of a pain to get setup, but believe me, it will take much more time to sort through your email being compromised without this protection.